-John Postel was a mineral water manufacturer for almost ten years and had a few other bottles made such as our museum example of a 10-sided ‘JNO.
+John Postel was a mineral water manufacturer for almost ten years and had a few other bottles made, such as our museum example of a 10-sided ‘JNO.
 POSTELL (sic) MINERAL WATER CINCINNATI’ bottle and another embossed ‘JOHN POSTEL & COMPANY.’
 His brother George is absent from any city directories after his 1850 listing.
-In 1856, John Postel sold out to Frederick Goosmann who was using his own equipment to make his mineral water and root beer.
+In 1856, John Postel sold out to Frederick Goosmann, who used his equipment to make his mineral water and root beer.
 In 1859, Henry Verhage joined Frederick Goosmann in his mineral water business at 65 Gano Street, but Frederick sold out to Henry in 1860.

 The second Postel bottle in our Soda Water Gallery is 7-¼” tall x 2-5/8 (4) and is also in a blue-green aqua glass color.
 This 10-sided soda has a rounded tapered applied mouth and an iron pontil.
 There is an embossed teardrop bead on each panel at the shoulder.
 The embossed copy reads shoulder to base, ‘JNo POSTELL’ (panel 1, note the spelling error in Postel with a second ‘L.’ The “o” in “JNo” is raised and has two dots under it).
-The second panel reads ‘MINERAL WATER’, and third-panel CINCINNATI’.
+The second-panel reads ‘MINERAL WATER,’ and the third-panel CINCINNATI’.
 The reverse has a large embossed serifed ‘P.’

 See the museum example of the 10-sided Jno Postell Mineral Water Cincinnati.

 Primary Image: John Postel bottles imaged on location by Alan DeMaison, FOHBC Virtual Museum Midwest Studio